 My Approach and style

 I’m a relaxed sort of picture maker.
 Photojournalism taught me to become part of what’s going on, to watch and adapt, moving and mingling, making pictures as I go.
-I’m very ‘hands-off’ and don’t disturb what’s naturally happening.
+I’m very ‘hands-off’ and try hard not to interfere with what’s naturally happening.
 I think it’s real life, real light and real colours that make pictures sing.
-Everyone seems quickly to understand they don’t have to freeze and grin when I’m around and can just be themselves.
-And that’s how I think you want you want your family and friends remembered?
+Most people seem to understand they don’t have to freeze and grin when I’m around and can just be themselves.
+And that’s how I’d hope you want you want your family and friends remembered?
 It’s a long lovely day and there’s so much time to find and make pictures.
-It won’t matter whether the clouds deposit the wet stuff on us or not…this being the UK we’re all used to it…it’s all about capturing the real character, emotions, humour, charm, and weather of your day, to charmingly present and preserve it for you.
+It won’t matter whether the clouds deposit the wet stuff on us or not…this being the UK we’re all used to it…it’s all about capturing the real character, emotions, humour, charm…and weather of your day, to charmingly present and preserve it for you.

 ev389-2.jpg

 During a wedding ceremony I'm always sensitive about how much I can move around.
 It’s usually fine to change positions in registry offices or non-religious venues, but in churches and chapels I’m in the hands of whoever's presiding.
 They’ll probably allow me at the front for the moment when the bride walks in, but from then on I could be just in one place so as not to disturb the ceremony.
-There’s always pictures to be found from wherever I’m allowed.
-During Tracey and Chris's marriage ceremony in the vast Winchester College Chapel these children at the front had a mischievously close view of the proceedings.
+There’s always pictures to be found from wherever I can be.
+During Tracey and Chris's marriage ceremony in the vast Winchester College Chapel I was asked to stay in a one spot in the choir, but it gave a great view of these children at the front who had a mischievously close view of the proceedings.

 ct123.jpg

-Photojournalism leads me to view a wedding day from all sorts of angles.
-I love ‘off stage’ pictures of a couple showing them as the team that I hope they are.
+Photojournalism leads me to seek views and pictures from all sorts of angles.
+‘Off stage’ pictures of couples showing them as a team are always lovely.
 Moving around during the speeches I noticed Rosalinde and Andrew out of sight of their guests waiting to be introduced by their best man.
-They looked wonderfulIy composed and together.
-I think this picture said so much about them.
+I think the picture said so much about them.
 However much I enjoy the fun and reactions during wedding speeches the moments around the edges can be even better.

 ev277.jpg

 I constantly try to be open to the many elements that might make a picture worth looking at again and again.
-It could be any mix of action, colour and light…something in a scene that draws you in and makes you want to know what's happening, or is just endearing, or funny.
-Juxtapositions, of character, behaviour, colour, shapes and place are everywhere.
+It could be any mix of action, colour and light…just something in a scene that draws the eye and makes a picture.
+The picture might make you want to know what's happening; or it might be just charming, endearing, funny, or a moment of emotion.
+Juxtapositions…of character, behaviour, colour, shapes and place are everywhere.
 I love the work of lots of photographers and constantly look at pictures.
 I’ve a silly number of photography books and try and learn from the work of geniuses like Harry Gruyaert, Jason Eskenazi, Eve Arnold, Joel Meyerovitz and Carolyn Drake, to name just a few.

-Before Kay and Clayton’s wedding the getting ready (below) happened at Kay’s parent’s home, a vicarage.
-Dad was a Church of England vicar and her mum also ordained.
-As I’m also ‘The Son of a Preacher man’ (…thank you Dusty Springfield), I felt right at home.
+Before Kay and Clayton’s wedding, the getting ready (below) happened at Kay’s parent’s home.
+It was a vicarage as Kay’s dad was a Church of England vicar and her mum was also ordained.
+As I’m also a vicar’s son (‘The Son of a Preacher man’ …thank you Dusty Springfield for our first dance song..), I felt right at home.

 c024.jpg